Pre-requisites for Deploying NAI

 -

-Push the images to the internal Harbor container registry
+Tag and push all the NAI images to refer to the internal harbor registry

-Now we are ready to deploy our AI workloads.
+Now we are ready to deploy our NAI workloads.